Roofing Calculator guide

 How to use the Roofing Calculator

 The Roofing Calculator estimates materials for a simple pitched roof.
-It turns a footprint into slope-adjusted roof area, adds waste, then estimates roofing squares and bundles.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+It turns a flat footprint into slope-adjusted roof area, adds waste, then estimates roofing squares and bundles.
+Use it for a rough shopping or quote-check number, not as permission to climb a roof or skip a contractor measurement.

 Open the Roofing Calculator